The Voice (Australian TV series): Season 2 (2013)

 The second season of The Voice Australia crowned Harrison Craig the winner, under Seal's tutelage.
 Keith Urban did not return as a coach after it was officially announced he would become a judge on American Idol.
 The Nine Network confirmed on 29 November 2012 that Latin pop star Ricky Martin would replace Urban as the new coach.
-Luke Kennedy placed second under the new coach, with Celia Pavey third and Danny Ross fourth.
+Luke Kennedy runner-up under the new coach, with Celia Pavey third and Danny Ross fourth.

 Season 3 (2014)

 On 26 November 2013, it was announced that Seal and Delta Goodrem would not be returning as coaches for the third season.
 The same day, it was announced that The Voice UK coaches will.i.am and Kylie Minogue would join Joel Madden and Ricky Martin.
 Taping for the third season began on 14 January 2014, with the Battle rounds commencing in March.
 Blind auditions began airing on 4 May 2014.
-Anja Nissen of Team Will was announced the winner with Jackson Thomas in second place, Johnny Rollins in third, and Frank Lakoudis and ZK in fourth.
+Anja Nissen of Team Will was announced the winner with Jackson Thomas runner-up, Johnny Rollins in third, and Frank Lakoudis and ZK in fourth.